 I’ve been playing music since the mid-1960s.
-I was inspired by the young Beatles to save all my allowance and buy a guitar.
+I was inspired by the (then) young Beatles to save all my allowance and buy an electric guitar.
+A Kent.
 Then I had to figure out how to play it.
 I didn’t take lessons, just hung around with other kids who knew a bit more than I did, so I learned mostly by osmosis.

 I started with electric guitar (a Kent), then switched to bass, but went back to the guitar after a couple of years.
 I travelled around Canada with an acoustic guitar strapped to my back through the late 60s and early 70s, and owned many instruments through the 80s and 90s.
 I still have tenor guitars.